tjd1234/cmpt120fall2022/lectures/lecture30/lecture30notes.md

 # Lecture 30 Notes

 In programming, a function is **recursive** if it calls itself.
-For example, `f` is a recursive function:
+For example, `f1` is a recursive function:

 ```python
 def f1(n):